 With Instagram’s focus on stunning visuals, it’s no surprise that almost every fashion photographer uses it.
 So, if you’re wanting to learn, love and lurk some fashion photography greats - here’s 30 accounts to follow and an insta tip to take away from each one.

-Petra Collins is a photographer from Toronto who, through gaining traction on Instagram, has gone to celebrate a successful career in fashion photography.
+Petra Colins is a photographer from Toronto who, through gaining traction on Instagram, has gone to celebrate a successful career in fashion photography.
 Going viral on the platform for posts that explored feminist issues, she got the attention of the right people.
 Petra has now shot tons of A-list celebs in her signature dreamy film style, using muted pastel hues to explore youth, sexuality and femininity.

 Insta tip - show your passion through your posts - use your feed to spark conversation or debate, it’s a good way to get people to your page.